 Our aim is to offer a high-quality physical education curriculum which inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 We provide opportunities for pupils to become physically confident in a way which supports their health and fitness, as well as opportunities to compete in sport and other activities to build character and help to embed values such as fairness and respect.

-Each week every child, from Year 1 to Year 6, participates in two hourly sessions, both indoors and outdoors, including at least 8 sessions of swimming
+Each week every child, from Year 1 to Year 6, participates in two hourly sessions, both indoors and outdoors.
+Throughout the year KS2 have at least 6 lessons of swimming.
+Year 2 complete 2 sessions for confidence building in preparation for their 6 week sessions in Key Stage 2.

 Through PE lessons, children should learn how to master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and co-ordination, and begin to apply these in a range of activities.
 They are also expected to participate in team games, developing simple tactics for attacking and defending, as well as perform dances using simple movement patterns.